-Written during my sophomore year, this library was an exploration into Evolutionary Algorithms applied to Reinforcement Learning tasks (specifically Atari games).
+Written in 2018, this was an exploration into Evolutionary Algorithms applied to Reinforcement Learning tasks (specifically Atari games).
+It is a fork of d9w/CGP.jl (Dennis Wilson, Apache 2.0); my work centered on the Atari reinforcement-learning experiments rather than the core CGP framework.

 Overview

 Standard Cartesian Genetic Programming (CGP) relies heavily on mutation.
-This project hybridized CGP with NEAT (NeuroEvolution of Augmenting Topologies) concepts to protect topological innovation through speciation.
+The upstream library hybridizes CGP with NEAT (NeuroEvolution of Augmenting Topologies) concepts to protect topological innovation through speciation.

-The goal was to evolve graph-based programs that could learn control policies using gradient-free optimization.
+My goal in forking it was to evolve graph-based programs that could learn Atari control policies using gradient-free optimization.

 Features